A Radial and Tangential Framework for Studying Transient Reactivity in Two-Dimensional Systems: Surfing the reactivity in nonautonomous systems

+In this final section, we illustrate how the framework we have developed can clarify the analysis of a well-known but counter-intuitive effect of transient reactivity.
+Namely, that in a nonautonomous linear system, even if every frozen-time system has a global attractor at the origin, the accumulation of radial growth can be unbounded, yielding an unstable equilibrium at the origin.
+See, for example, \cite{josic2008unstable, lawley2014sensitivity, mierczynski2017instability} and the references therein.
+This phenomenon plays an important role when using the variational equation to determine the stability of a periodic orbit of a nonlinear autonomous ODE \cite{guckenheimer1983nonlinear, hirsch2012differential}, or of an equilibrium of a flow-kick system \cite{meyer2018quantifying}.

+We will focus on the family of nonautonomous linear systems generated by conjugating System \eqref{eqn:ODE} with time-dependent rotation, as in the elegant survey by Josi\'{c} and Rosenbaum \cite{josic2008unstable}.
+To fix ideas, let $A$ be a $2\times 2$ matrix for which System \eqref{eqn:ODE} has a reactive attractor, and consider the nonautonomous linear system:

+where $M_{kt}$ is the rotation matrix defined in Notation \ref{notn:rotation-matrix}.
+Note that the conjugation by $M_{kt}$ has the effect of nonautonomously rotating the vector field generated by $A$ clockwise around the origin, with fixed angular velocity $k$.

+The following theorem recasts a result of Josi\'{c} and Rosenbaum \cite[Theorem 3.1]{josic2008unstable} in terms of the orthostructure of $A$.\footnote{To help compare directly with the notation of \cite[Theorem 3.1]{josic2008unstable}, note that the angular velocity $\omega$ in \cite{josic2008unstable} corresponds to $-k$ here (with the sign difference arising from the slight difference in how we conjugate), and the interval $I$ in \cite{josic2008unstable} corresponds to $(\mu_2,\mu_1)$.
+The orthostructure makes it clear that, when System \eqref{eqn:ODE} has an attractor, $I$ is real and non-empty if and only if the system is reactive.
+By Theorem \ref{theo:orthostructure}, the value of $D$ in \cite{josic2008unstable} is $m_T$, and the length of $I$ is given by $\mu_1-\mu_2 = 2\sqrt{-\rho_1\rho_2}$.} \begin{theorem} Let $A$ be a real $2\times2$ matrix.
+If the autonomous System \eqref{eqn:ODE} has a reactive attractor with orthovalues $\mu_1 > \mu_2$, then the nonautonomous System \eqref{eq:non-aut} is asymptotically unstable if and only if $-k\in (\mu_2,\mu_1)$. \end{theorem}

 Before proving Theorem \ref{theo:non-aut_result}, let's build some intuition.
-For each fixed $s \in \R$, the frozen coefficient matrix $B_k(s)$ is a conjugation by rotation of $A$, and hence shares the same reactivity, $\rho_1$, and reactive radius, $\delta_R$, as $A$ (Corollaries \ref{cor:conj-invariance}).
-Thus, at each frozen-time instant in the nonautonomous dynamics there is a region in which solutions are moving away from the origin, i.e.\ `surfing' the reactivity.
-The intuition behind Theorem \ref{theo:non-aut_result} is that if our nonautonomous rate of rotation, $k$, is compatible with the angular velocity in the reactive region, then the nonautonomous rotation and the underlying rotation of the vector field will trap solutions in the reactive region.
-These trapped solutions will then keep surfing the reactivity forever.
+For each fixed $s \in \R$, the frozen coefficient matrix $B_k(s)$ is a conjugation by rotation of $A$, and hence shares the same reactivity, $\rho_1$, and reactive radius, $\delta_R$, as $A$ (Corollary \ref{cor:conj-shift}).
+Thus, at each frozen-time instant in the nonautonomous dynamics there is a reactive region in which solutions move away from the origin.
+The intuition behind Theorem \ref{theo:non-aut_result} is that if our nonautonomous rate of rotation, $k$, is compatible with the angular velocity of the autonomous System \eqref{eqn:ODE} in the reactive region, then the nonautonomous rotation can exactly balance that angular velocity, thereby trapping solutions in the reactive region forever.
+These trapped solutions keep `surfing' the reactivity to infinity.